Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 # Complete OCR J277 Computer Science GCSE Cheat Sheet!

-[Latest general update: 24/01/2024 14:16.
+[Latest general update: 06/05/2025 14:10.
 Last content addition: 23/08/2023 21:50](https://gist.github.com/Draggie306/1072270b844cda3e271d6f484aa9a976)

 > Looking to ace your exams with easy-to-access, free 1:1 advice from exam survivors?
-Connect with fellow students, developers, educators and professionals in the [Baguette Brigaders Discord server](https://discord.gg/GfetCXH) who can answer all your questions and give you tips and tricks!
+Connect with fellow students, developers, educators and professionals in the [Baguette Brigade Discord server](https://discord.gg/GfetCXH) who can answer all your questions and give you tips and tricks!
 > Plus, you can opt to receive automatic notifications whenever new content is added here!

 ## READ THIS FIRST: